 My dad thought that Bramble didn't know me from anyone else and one day he took him out when I saw him visiting and when I called to him, Bramble ran to me with such joy that even Dad was surprised.

-What hurts me most to this day was how I lost Bramble, who must have been nine or ten when he somehow got out of his area and found his way to my grandmother, six houses down the road.
+What hurts me most to this day is how I lost Bramble, who must have been nine or ten when he somehow got out of his area and found his way to my grandmother, six houses down the road.

 A relative found him, but amazingly no one was smart enough to say that looks like Shawn's dog and call up to ask if he had gotten out.